 - Are RV Slide-out Awnings Really Necessary?

-When you store your RV for a long time, like winter, you should remove all traces of food!
+When you store your RV for the winter, you should remove all traces of food!
 Make sure that you do not have any food left in the closets and no food particles or crumbs lying around.
 Sweep, vacuum, sweep and sweep again!

-Tips on How to Keep Food Safe From Mice
+Tips on How to Keep Crumbs Out and Food Stored Safely From Mice

 Not only do you want to keep food from being contaminated by mice, but you don’t want mice to sense the food in the first place.
+When you are in the camper, keeping things clean will help when it is time to store the trailer for winter.
 Here are a few tips:

 - Keep the garbage bags empty or completely removed from the RV.